 By Tim Lambert

 By 4000 BC there were stone age farmers living in Korea.
 By 1000 BC they had learned to use bronze.
 By about 300 BC they had learned to use iron to make tools and weapons.
 At first Korea was divided into tribes but eventually organised kingdoms emerged.
 There were 3 of them, Goguryeo in the north and Silla and Baekje in the south.
 According to legend Silla was founded in 57 BC by Bak Hyeokgeose, Jumong founded Goguryeo in 37 BC and Onjo founded Baekje in 18 BC.
 In reality the 3 kingdoms emerged later between the 2nd and 4th centuries AD.
-These 3 kingdoms were heavily influenced by Chinese civilisation.
-By the 4th century they were highly civilised.
+These 3 kingdoms were heavily influenced by Chinese civilization.
+By the 4th century they were highly civilized.

 The three kingdoms of Korea fought for supremacy.
 China tried to defeat the northern kingdom of Goguryeo twice.
 Both times they were defeated by General Eulji Mundeok.
 However the Chinese then made an alliance with the Silla kingdom against the other two.
 The Baekje kingdom was defeated by 660 AD and became part of Silla.
 Goguryeo followed in 668.
 Korea was then united under the Silla.